June 30, 2025

 Q2: How can you configure IAM roles to secure sensitive backups?

-A: Use the least privilege principle by assigning roles like Storage Object Viewer for viewing backups and Storage Admin for creating/restoring them.
-Set up audit logs to monitor access.
+1. Use the least privilege principle by assigning roles like Storage Object Viewer for viewing backups and Storage Admin for creating/restoring them.

 Q3: How would you configure a BigQuery table with partitioning and clustering for performance optimization?